 Publications & Documents

-The OECD unemployment rate was stable at 8.0% in April 2013, unchanged from the previous month.
+The OECD unemployment rate decreased to 7.9% in July 2013, compared with 8.0% in the previous month.

 The report discusses the results of the OECD “Leveraging Training and Skills Development in SMEs” (TSME) project which examines access to training by SMEs across seven regions in six OECD countries: New Zealand, Poland, Belgium, UK, Turkey and Canada.

 English, PDF, 1,283kb

 Many areas like Manisa suffer from a local lack of sophisticated demand in terms of expressed SME requirements.
 This leaves considerable scope for demand and supply side initiatives set within KOSGEB’s framework that will assist in shaping intervention and promoting a coherent approach to SME development.

 This workshop is organised by the Urban Research Centre, University of Western Sydney within the framework of the OECD LEED project on local economic strategies for shrinking and ageing labour markets